Tuning BFD Settings

 hold-down-time logic.
 For additional information, see BFD Router in the Configuration Element Reference Guide.

-The below sets how often (in seconds) a 128T router will perform a test of path quality using BFD echo mode messages:
+The below sets how often (in seconds) an SSR router will perform a test of path quality using BFD echo mode messages:

 The below sets the number of echo mode packets to be used when performing a path quality test using BFD echo mode messages: